Copywriting for Coaches: 7 Tips to Get More Sales

 Of course, your tone of choice should be partly dictated by what your dream clients resonate with.
 For example, some coaches swear a lot in their copy because their audience likes this, but that won’t work with every type of client.

-Other coaches may take a more professional approach if they are working with clients who appreciate this tone, whereas other clients may be put off by the formal language.
+Other coaches may take a more professional approach when working with clients who appreciate this tone, whereas the formal language may put off other clients.

 Your website is like your digital identity.
-It needs to explain in a clear and concise way who you are and what you offer.
+It needs to explain clearly and concisely who you are and what you offer.
 An effective coaching website and landing page copy need to be structured and to the point, all while answering all questions your clients might have about you and your services.

 When to Hire a Copywriter